Liu Ye (artist): Art work

 Liu Ye's interest in Western art and his experience studying in Berlin distinguishes him from many of his contemporary Chinese artists who have turned their art as a weapon against the Communist Regime after the Tiananmen Square protest in 1989.
 As the art historian Pi Li says,"The major difference between him and his contemporaries was that he did not go through the period of rage around 1989 [following the Tiananmen Square massacre], nor did his works contain elements of 'collective' images."
 Around the same period of time, Liu Ye was witnessing the change in Europe as the Berlin Wall came down, touring Europe's art museums and studying masters of Western modernism like Paul Klee and Johannes Vermeer.
 Instead of focusing on his Chinese origin, Liu Ye embraces some more universal themes like beauty, feeling and hope in his works.
 As he puts it, "Seeking beauty is the last chance for human beings.
 It is like shooting at the goal; it arouses an emotion that is wild with joy."

 By the time Liu Ye went back to China in 1994, his works were deeply influenced by German Expressionism, showing intense personal expression with an overall gloomy tone.
 The works by Mondrian as a symbol and the Mondrian composition had already appeared in a lot of his work.
 Mirror, his self-portray, and the surrealism of René Magritte are other important indicators of his early work.
-During this period, Liu started to depict a little scenario in each of his work, which continues to be one of his recognizable styles.
+During this period, Liu started to depict a little scenario in each of his work, which continues to be one of his recognisable styles.

 After 1994, as Liu Ye returned to Beijing, his style and subject matters changed with the environment.
 He started to portray himself more as a little boy than a young man as he did before.
 More female figures appeared.
 The settings of his painting moved from rooms to theatres where scenes he saw in China as a little boy, his childhood dream were depicted.
 Chorus, fleet and sailor boys were repetitive subjects portrayed during the period.
 His preference for using primary colors can be traced to his childhood days in Beijing as well.
 "I grew up in a world of red", he recalls, "the red sun, red flags, red scarves with green pines and sunflowers often supporting the red symbols".